Pre-Writing Activities For Toddlers

 Importance of pre-writing activities

-Many children suffer from poor writing skills early.
-Why does this happen?
-S Lakshmi, teacher at DAV Group of Institutions, Hyderabad, states, “I come across many parents, especially in the kindergarten sections, sounding very worried about their children's pencil grip and overall handwriting.
+Does your child suffer from poor writing skills?
+As a worried parent, you will want to know why this happens.
+S Lakshmi, teacher at DAV Group of Institutions, Hyderabad, states, “I come across many parents, especially in the kindergarten sections, worried about their children's pencil grip and overall handwriting.
 We, in India, still do not give attention to key elements like motor strength, pincer grasp, eye-hand coordination and a host of other required activities before a child starts writing.”

-Pre-writing activities are the basic skills for children to muster strength and dexterity in their hands.
-This helps a child hold and use things properly, say, a pencil to draw; a brush to paint.
+It is important to involve your child in pre-writing activities as these basic skills help to build strength and dexterity in the hands.
+She will be able to hold and use things properly, say, a pencil to draw or a brush to paint.
 “Interesting exercises with everyday objects around the house ensure that the child's fingers get the firmness of grip.
 Also, rotatory movements help the elbow and the wrist,” reckons Mrs Vidya Sankar, Founder, Relief Foundation, Chennai.

-Pre-writing skills act as the building blocks in developing legible handwriting.
-Underdeveloped writing skills may stress the fingers and tire them.
-They can contribute to poor academic performance and lower self-esteem.
+Another important reason for your child to work on her pre-writing skills is that they lay the foundation for her to develop a legible handwriting.
+Underdeveloped writing skills may stress the fingers and tire them leading to poor academic performance and lower self-esteem.

-Apart from helping develop good writing skills, pre-writing activities helps you spend quality time with your children, and keeps them away from gadgets.
+Apart from helping develop good writing skills, pre-writing activities also help you spend quality time with your children and keep them away from gadgets.
 So, what are you waiting for?
-Take those smartphones away from your child and buy him a box of building blocks, colourful playdough or a set of colouring books.
-Enjoy watching him scribble, doodle and make his first attempts at writing.
+Take those gadgets away from your child and buy him a box of building blocks, colourful playdough, or a set of colouring books.
+As he engages in moulding the dough or balancing the blocks, his fine motor skills, which are very essential for writing, will develop.
+As he moves on to other tasks using a pencil or crayon, you can enjoy watching him scribble, doodle and make his first attempts at writing.

 Making shapes with playdough